tshimam/GIMLET/README.md

 ## An example of synthetic data

 Let denote X, Y, and Z by a regulator, its target gene, and a modulator.
-We show an example of synthetic data of (X,Y,Z) generated using the endogenous switching regression model where the relationship between X and Y is linear and varies with modulators.
-For details, see the Section 3 in the manuscript.
+We show an example of synthetic data of (X,Y,Z) generated using the endogenous switching regression model where the relationship between X and Y is linear and varies with Z. For details, see the Section 3 in the manuscript.

 ```
 library("GIMLET")